 Liverpool Hope University is one of the country's leading providers of Initial Teacher Education.
-The PGDE in Further Education is a Masters level qualification which is aimed at high quality graduates wishing to pursue a teaching career in further education colleges, work-based learning, adult education, community education, offender education and the charitable sector.
+The PGDE in Further Education is a Masters level qualification which is aimed at high quality graduates wishing to pursue a teaching career in further education colleges, work-based learning, adult education, SEND colleges, community education, offender education and the charitable sector.

 It is an intensive, demanding, yet very rewarding programme running from early September.
-Students will be on teaching placements at local educational institutions as an integral part of the programme.
+Students will be on teaching placements at local educational settings as an integral part of the programme.
 You will gain experience of teaching and learning alongside other education professionals with support from university-based tutors and institution-based mentors.
 Tutors are dedicated to individual student support and work closely with partners in educational providers to develop excellent educational practitioners.

 2NJT - Further and Post-Compulsory Education (SEND - Special Educational Needs and Disability)